cicsdev/cics-banking-sample-application-cbsa/etc/usage/springBoot/doc/CBSA_Restful_API_guide.md

 > leading zeros.
 We have intentionally chosen to utilise the full
 > copybook on the JSON request and response, illustrating the full range
 > of data which may be flowed.
 Should some attributes not be required,
-> it is simple enough to change the mappings in zOS Connect EE.
+> it is simple enough to change the mappings in zOS Connect.

 #### Examples of the JSON response body returned if the list accounts enquiry cannot be made: